Latanoprost: Adverse effects

 Research suggests that wiping the eye with an absorbent pad after the administration of eye drops can result in shorter eyelashes and a lesser chance of hyperpigmentation in the eyelid, compared to not wiping off excess fluid.

 Pregnancy

-Use in pregnant women is limited due to high incidence of abortion shown in animal experiments.
-Because of this, latanoprost is classified as risk factor C (adverse events were observed in animal reproduction studies at maternally toxic doses) according to United States Food and Drug Administration's use-in-pregnancy ratings.
-Drug excretion in breast milk is unknown.

 Interactions

 Interactions are similar to other prostaglandin analogs.
 Paradoxically, the concomitant use of latanoprost and bimatoprost or other prostaglandins may result in increased intraocular pressure.

 Non-steroidal anti-inflammatory drugs (NSAIDs) can reduce or increase the effect of latanoprost.

 Pharmacology

 Mechanism of action

-Like tafluprost and travoprost, latanoprost is an ester prodrug that is activated to the free acid in the cornea.
-Also like the related drugs, latanoprost acid is an analog of prostaglandin F2α that acts as a selective agonist at the prostaglandin F receptor.
+Like other prostaglandin analogues, latanoprost acid is an analog of prostaglandin F2α that acts as a selective agonist at the prostaglandin F receptor.
 Prostaglandins increase the sclera's permeability to aqueous fluid.
-So, an increase in prostaglandin activity increases outflow of aqueous fluid thus lowering intraocular pressure.
+By giving latanoprorost, it increases prostaglandin's scleral activity, increasing outflow of aqueous fluid and lowering intraocular pressure.
+The outflow of aqueous fluid would reduce the intraocular pressure in the eye, reducing the likelihood of complications such as optic nerve damage and visual field loss.